EAF Investors Have Opportunity to Lead GrafTech International Ltd. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-16, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GrafTech International Ltd. ("GrafTech" or the "Company") (NYSE: EAF).
+LOS ANGELES, Feb.
+21, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GrafTech International Ltd. ("GrafTech" or the "Company") (NYSE: EAF).

 Class Period: February 8, 2019 – August 3, 2023